catalyst/azure-connector_moodle/README.md

 * 3.3
 * 3.4
 * 3.5

+# Setting up Moodle Webservices

+Prior to using this connector

+# Using this connector in Azure

+The Microsoft documentation provides step by step documentation, on how to use set up a custom connector in the Azure Portal using a custom Open API definition file.

+Follow this documentation to use this connector to communicate with Moodle.

+The documentation can be accessed at: https://docs.microsoft.com/en-gb/connectors/custom-connectors/define-openapi-definition

 # Moodle Outbound Functionality
 This connector and the required webservice plugin allow "inbound" connectivity to Moodle.
 That is they allow Logic Apps to initiate actions in Moodle; such as create users and retrieve data.